d3x0r/sack.vfs/README.md

-    read(fileName) - read a file from a volume; return an ArrayBuffer with a toString() that returns the buffer as utf8 as a string. readJSON(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON (unimplemented) readJSON6(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON6. write(fileName,arrayBuffer/string) - writes a string or arraybuffer to a file.
+    read(fileName) - read a file from a volume; return an ArrayBuffer with a toString() that returns the buffer as utf8 as a string. readJSON(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON (unimplemented) readJSON6(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON6. readJSOX(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSOX. write(fileName,arrayBuffer/string) - writes a string or arraybuffer to a file.
     Sqlite(database) - an interface to sqlite database in this volume. rm(file),delete(file),unlink(file) - delete a file.